-If you are in to theatre and history, the Bergen Museum in Bergen has a special Cultural History collection with an evergreen exhibit on Ibsen (amongst other famous Norwegian artists).
-There is also the ibsen.net website which is dedicated to the promotion of Ibsen and his works.
+If you are in-to Ibsen, there is an Ibsen Museum in Oslo and the Bergen Museum in Bergen has a special Cultural History collection with an evergreen exhibit on Ibsen (amongst other famous Norwegian artists).
+There is also the ibsen.net website, which is dedicated to the promotion of Ibsen and his works.

 There are also Ibsen festivals and conferences happening all over the world.
 Some regulars are: